A haplogroup and a patriarch for the Rothiemay Lobbans (revised, March 2020)

-The only major line discovered so far is the Marnoch Area Lobbans, starting from William Lobban (1732, Kinnairdy, Marnoch) and Margaret Reburn, which I have described already; they are in Syd’s Rothiemay & Rathven tree.
-We have no DNA information on this branch.
+The only other major line that has connections with Rothiemay is the Marnoch Area Lobbans, starting from William Lobban (1732, Kinnairdy, Marnoch) and Margaret Reburn, which I have described separately; they are also in Syd’s Rothiemay & Rathven tree.
 As shown in the families distribution map, baptisms in this family account for 19% of those for the parish in Syd’s Collection, compared to 67% for Rothiemay Area Lobbans, so some of the orphaned families may belong to this group.
-Whether that is significant depends on whether the Marnoch Lobbans prove to be related to the Rothiemay Area Lobbans or not.
+This branch has now (March 2020) been shown to be ancestral to the Rothiemay Area Lobbans haplogroup, within the Banffshire haplogroup.

 In addition, the John Lobban (abt.
 1730)=Christian Forbes tree is almost certainly part of this group, as John was born about 1730 in Rothiemay–the date and origin of John deduced from his son William Lobban‘s baptism record (b.
 1759, Swell of Mayen, Rothiemay).
 (See Catalog notes.)

 We had hoped that the shared marker could be used for a specific test for this group, but by bad luck the base sequence around the marker is identical to another fragment of Y-DNA, so that any hook (technically, a primer) that could pull out our marker would also pull out the other fragment, giving false positives.
-We hope to find another shared marker from Y700 tests.
+Even with additional test results that is still the case as of March 2020.

 - Summary of families in descendants of Andrew Loban